ags1709/covid-data-pipeline/README.md

 # COVID-19 Data Pipeline

-A simple ETL project that extracts COVID-19 data from [Our World in Data](https://ourworldindata.org/), transforms it, and loads it into a .db file for future analysis.
+A simple ETL project that extracts COVID-19 data from [Our World in Data](https://ourworldindata.org/), transforms it, and loads it into a sqlite3 .db file for future analysis.

 ## Features of the project
 - Extracts data using HTTP requests
 - Cleans data and filters it for a specific country (Denmark)
-- Saves the processed data to a sqlite .db file
+- Saves the processed data to a sqlite3 .db file

 ## Running the project